darnado/caledros-basic-blocks/README.txt

 * Added an option in the plugin admin bar to apply a flex-column layout to the wp-site-blocks container.
 * Fixed typos in some of the settings descriptions for the plugin blocks.

+= 1.2.1 =

+* Fixed a CSS style bug in grid and flex containers located inside the Slider block.
+Now their background colors, gradients, box shadows, and border colors show correctly in the Gutenberg editor.

 == Upgrade Notice ==

 = 1.0.0 =